SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 - The length of the chunks
 - The length of the sub-chunks

-Using this information, it is possible to check for damage to an SF file:
+Using this information, it is possible to check for damage to an SF(e) file:

 - If any damage is detected due to such a mismatch, the file should be rejected as "Structurally Unsound."
 - Like E-mu® SoundFont® 2.x and Werner SF3, developers can create programs which correct "Structurally Unsound" files of version 4 and later.